 Inputs 25..32 are 4 groups of Encoder inputs, 2 per Encoder.
 Those are also not Mach3 signals to be precise and they have their own configuration tab in Mach3, "Encoders/MPG's."
 Those are Encoder1..4.
 For mapping please see section 1.3.6.
 Same rules apply - if the Encoder is not enabled corresponding Inputs are released from mapping and you are free to use them as you wish.
 To reiterate what was said about these encoders - they are FAST ones with hardware assistance.
-They are NOT for MPGs that are implemented in software and way slower.
-You connect high resolution Encoders/Scales that go in Mach3 DRO to these Inputs.

-For fixed mappings CENTIPEDE Engine/Driver will OVERRIDE Mach3 configuration without asking.
+They are FAST ones with hardware assistance.
+They are FAST ones with hardware assistance.
+You connect high resolution Encoders/Scales that go in Mach3 DRO to these FAST in Mach3 DRO to these FAST in Mach3 configuration without asking.
 That means no matter what you put in e.g Z Axis Dir/Step outputs Driver will set them to Port 11 pins 5/6.
 You should probably put the proper values in Mach3 Motor Outputs anyways so you will know what they actually are but it will work fine even if they set to absolutely bogus values.
-The same is true for ALL fixed mappings that are currently in effect.
+The same is true for \boldsymbol{ALL} fixed mappings that are currently in effect.